Want to get paid in bitcoin or another crypto? There are plenty of ways to go about it.

 Mining is the process by which cryptocurrency transactions are validated, and miners are rewarded with cryptocurrency for their efforts.
 Mining is done using special mining programs and uses the processing power of the miner’s computer.
 It’s a slightly confusing concept to wrap your head around at first, so check out our guide to bitcoin mining for an in-depth explanation.

-These days it’s quite difficult to make money mining bitcoin, as the process now requires specialized equipment, significant processing power and a whole lot of electricity.
+These days it’s quite difficult to make money mining bitcoin, as the process now requires specialised equipment, significant processing power and a whole lot of electricity.
 However, there are plenty of other cryptocurrencies that can be mined, including Ether (ETH), Zcash (ZEC) and Monero (XMR).
 While mining isn’t an easy way to earn a second income, it can be a useful hobby to help you earn additional funds.

 Other ways to get paid in crypto